It’s profits that are the real driver of long-term growth – not sales.

 “I’ve had X amount of extra time to work on my business, which has resulted in..!”

-They could have worked less hours or sold less units for the same profit.
+They could have worked fewer hours or sold fewer units for the same profit.

-[Let’s forget about the payback period of an upfront advertising spend that is a Return on Ads Spend (ROAS) discussion.
-Also, lets disregard collection of payments, that is a debtor management/Cashflow discussion.
-At the end of the day, a businesses’ primary function is to make stuff and sell it.
-This could be a product, a service, or both.]
+Let’s forget about the payback period of an upfront advertising spend, which is a Return on Ads Spend (ROAS) discussion.
+Also, let’s disregard the collection of payments, which is a debtor management/Cash Flow discussion.
+At the end of the day, a business’s primary function is to make stuff and sell it.
+This could be a product, a service, or both.

 Increase the amount of stuff you sell